 Reliability and comparability of quantitative results depend on the accuracy of measurements under strictly-defined conditions.
-A conceptually clearly-defined framework is also required to warrant meaningful interpretation and comparability of experimental outcomes carried out by research groups at different institutes.
-With an emphasis on quality of research, collected data can be useful far beyond the specific question of a specific experiment.
-Thus enabling meta-analytic studies is the most economic way of providing robust answers to biological questions (Cooper et al. 2009).
+A conceptually defined framework is also required to warrant meaningful interpretation and comparability of experimental outcomes carried out by research groups at different institutes.
+With an emphasis on quality of research, collected data can be useful far beyond the specific question of a particular experiment.
+Enabling meta-analytic studies is the most economic way of providing robust answers to biological questions (Cooper et al. 2009).
 Vague or ambiguous jargon can lead to confusion and may relegate valuable signals to wasteful noise.
 For this reason, measured values must be expressed in standardized units for each parameter used to define mitochondrial respiratory function.
-Standardization of nomenclature and technical terms is essential to improve the awareness of the intricate meaning of a divergent scientific vocabulary.
-The focus on coupling states, the protonmotive force and fluxes through metabolic pathways of aerobic energy transformation in mitochondrial preparations is a first step in the attempt to generate a harmonized and conceptually-oriented nomenclature in bioenergetics and mitochondrial physiology.
+Standardization of nomenclature and definition of technical terms is essential to improve the awareness of the intricate meaning of a divergent scientific vocabulary, for documentation and integration into databases in general, and quantitative modelling in particular (Beard 2005).
+The focus on the protonmotive force, coupling states, and fluxes through metabolic pathways of aerobic energy transformation in mitochondrial preparations is a first step in the attempt to generate a harmonized and conceptually-oriented nomenclature in bioenergetics and mitochondrial physiology.
 Coupling states of intact cells and respiratory control by fuel substrates and specific inhibitors of respiratory enzymes will be reviewed in subsequent communications.